iterative/dvc.org/content/docs/studio/user-guide/troubleshooting.md

 There are two possible reasons for this:

-1. **The required columns were not imported:** Iterative Studio will only import columns that you select in the
+1. **The required columns were not imported:** DVC Studio will only import columns that you select in the
    [**Columns** setting](/doc/studio/user-guide/experiments/configure-a-project#columns).